 09 of 12

-Fact: Toxoplasmosis is a zoonotic disease that can cause birth defects if contracted by the mother during pregnancy.
+Toxoplasmosis is a zoonotic disease that can cause birth defects if contracted by the mother during pregnancy.
 It is found in soil outdoors, and also in raw or undercooked meat (the most likely source of contact.)
 It can also be found in cat litter boxes if the cat has been exposed.
-The truth is that you absolutely don't have to get rid of the cat.
-Our Guide to Miscarriage has also written an excellent article about cats, toxoplasmosis, and human miscarriage.
-Also read Toxoplasmosis: Not Just for Pregnant People for more info.
+The truth is that you absolutely don't have to get rid of the cat if you are having a baby.

 10 of 12

 Cats Always Land on Their Feet

 Cats usually do land on their feet after a fall, however not always without injuries.
 Although cats can survive a long fall (the unofficial record in New York City is 18 stories), it behooves us to watch out for open windows, as cats can incur severe injuries while landing on their feet.